Hyperparathyroid UK (HPT UK)

 We all have a unique calcium/PTH set point.
 Patients with a lower set point calcium of 2.25 can feel very unwell with calcium at 2.54, and an inappropriate corresponding PTH (non suppressed), in the same way a person with a set point calcium of 2.45 can feel very unwell with a calcium level of 2.65.
 It's not all about calcium levels, but very much about the calcium and PTH relationship.

-Many clinicians fail to consider that commonly prescribed medications, i.e. PPIs, steroids, metformin, HRT, bisphosphonates, and/or malabsorption conditions can reduce serum calcium and magnesium, which can lead to a mis/missed diagnosis.
+Many clinicians fail to consider that commonly prescribed medications, i.e. PPIs, steroids, metformin, HRT, bisphosphonates, and malabsorption conditions can reduce serum calcium and magnesium, which can lead to a missed/misdiagnosis.

 Please do NOT request to become a member of this information website.
-Request to join our private Facebook groups to interact with other patients/members.
-Comments on our case stories page tell how people have benefited from talking to others who understand and can advise you.
+Join our private Facebook group to interact with other patients.
+Our case stories show benefits of talking to others who understand,

 Hyperparathyroid UK Action 4 Change - patient support group for patients & relatives Follow this link: